sahilkhanna458/YouTube-Statistics-SQL-Project/README.md

 ## Outcome
 This project provided deep insights into YouTube channel growth patterns, audience engagement strategies, and content optimization opportunities based on statistical and geographic factors.

----

-*This project was independently completed to showcase practical SQL data analysis skills on real-world datasets.*